pokle/aws-lambda-by-hand/README.md

 # aws-lambda-by-hand

 This shows how easy it is to create and invoke AWS Lambda functions without a framework.
+Read the [Makefile](Makefile) for all the magic.

 Following on from the tutorial at: http://docs.aws.amazon.com/lambda/latest/dg/with-userapp-walkthrough-custom-events-create-nodejs-function.html